-Familiar to anyone who’s used Steam is the feeling of perplexity when you are sure a game was closed only for Steam to cough up the disconcerting ‘’Failed to start the game (app already running)’’.
+Anyone who has used Steam is familiar with that feeling of perplexity when you’re sure a game was closed, only for Steam to cough up the disconcerting “Failed to start the game (app already running).”

-Our fixes are compiled in steps meaning we recommend starting with the first and working downwards until the problem is resolved.
-The last solution is rather tedious and as such should be used as a last resort.
+Our fixes are compiled in steps, so we recommend starting with the first one and working downwards until the problem is resolved.
+The ultimate solution is rather tedious and, as such, should be used as a last resort.

-- Hit Ctrl+Alt+Del on the keyboard and click on ‘’Task Manager’’ from the list options that appear at the forefront of a blue background.
+- Hit Ctrl+Alt+Del on the keyboard and click on “Task Manager” from the list of options that appear at the forefront of a blue background.

 - In Task Manager, navigate down the list of services until you spot Steam.

-- For good measure, allow a minute for the client processes to shutdown then relaunch Steam.
+- For good measure, allow a minute for the client processes to shutdown and then relaunch Steam.

 - Launch the offending game.